celestiaorg/docs/docs/concepts/how-celestia-works/data-availability-layer.md

 As a solution, _Fraud Proofs of Incorrectly Generated Extended Data_ enable light nodes to reject blocks with invalid extended data.
 Such proofs require reconstructing the encoding and verifying the mismatch.
-With standard Reed-Solomon encoding, this entails downloading the original data, i.e., O(n) bytes.
+With standard Reed-Solomon encoding, this entails downloading the original data, i.e., $n^2$ bytes.
-Contrastingly, with 2-dimensional Reed-Solomon encoding, only O(n ) bytes are required as it is sufficient to verify only one row or one column of the extended matrix.
+Contrastingly, with 2-dimensional Reed-Solomon encoding, only O(n) bytes are required as it is sufficient to verify only one row or one column of the extended matrix.